-Learning Orientations Model (LOM)
+Intentional Learning Orientations Model (ILOM)

-The Learning Orientations Model includes the researcher's descriptions for the four orientations that distinguish primary learner differences:
+The Intentional Learning Orientations Model includes the researcher's descriptions for the four orientations that distinguish primary learner differences:

-- 1. Transforming Learner
+- a.
+Intentional Learner

-- 2. Performing Learner
+- b Performing Learner

-- 3. Conforming Learner
+- c.
+Conforming Learner

-- 4. Resistant Learner
+- d.
+Resistant Learner

 Learning orientation is the degree that individuals, following a desire and intention to learn, generally extend effort to set goals, enjoy and manage the learning process, reflect upon the progress, and use reflections to improve future learning.
 These learning orientations represent a measure of our belief, need, and intent to grow, transform, and improve our lives.
 Using the intentional learning construct as the foundation, the learning orientations describe an individual's complex, intrinsic manipulation of psychological variables (conative, affective, and cognitive influences) to approach and experience learning.
 Learning orientation indicates the individual's proclivity to take control, expend effort, set goals and standards, manage resources, and take risks to learn successfully.
 Learners situationally fall somewhere along the broad continuum of learning orientations to the degree that they successfully set and attain personal learning goals.
 Depending on the specific learning circumstances, a learner may easily move downwards in and out of any of the following learning orientations in response to negative or positive responses, conditions, resources, results, and experiences.
 Upward movement into new learning orientations requires greater effort, learner control, and increasingly stronger intentions and beliefs about learning.